NHOrus/srwq-compilation/episode-16.md

 "Indeed!
 It was originally to be given to Unit W, but the failure of the portal meant I had to secure it from the enemy.
 Thankfully I was able to meet up with Major Axel, and, er, Lamia, and escort the ship to meet you.
 Hmm, I just realised, I never asked Ms Loveless her real rank..."

-TALK TO LAMIA, CHECK MECHS, OR DISCUSS TRAINING?
-Stealthyboy !fchRKomfls Sat 13 Feb 2010 02:29:27 No.4521273 Report
->>4521267
-Latooni'd probably either want to check mechs or discuss training, bloody workaholic.

-So screw that, lets talk to the chick wearing Axel's clothes.
-Anonymous Sat 13 Feb 2010 02:30:27 No.4521275 Report
->>4521267

-Discuss training.

-Getting familiar with fellow pilots while getting used to new mech in one package?
-VERY YEEEEEEEES!
-Anonymous Sat 13 Feb 2010 02:33:27 No.4521281 Report
-Discuss training, then get to know Lamia a bit.
-Once we've done speaking to them we can go check out the mechs.
-Sciencegar Sciencebolt Sat 13 Feb 2010 03:05:27 No.4521386 Report
-Quoted By: >>4521394 >>4521396 >>4521517 >>4521518
 "Er, do you guys happen to have a simulator on this ship?
 It's just, we only just got our mechs, and we're not 100% on what they can do..."

 "I'm afraid I have to dissappoint you, Ms Douglas.
 Trilobites are combat vessels, not training ships.
 One of the compromises it has to make for all the stealth and speed is that it's not a flying base like the Space Noah class.
 Facilities like training simulators have to be left back at base."